 When working with Testlab you are always connected to a specific project of yours.
-Previously switching between your projects required you to relogin to Testlab.
-The new version allows you to quickly switch between the project’s you have access to by selecting the project from Testlab > Change project -menu.
+Previously switching between your projects require you to re-login to Testlab.
+The new version allows you to quickly switch between the projects you have access to by selecting the project from Testlab > Change project -menu.

 Other usability enhancements

 In addition to the above, some notable enhancements include: